- Students will be required to take a four credit First-Year Seminar (FYS) course.

-- Within the residence hall, as well as a peer mentors will work together to foster a welcoming environment for the students as well as engage with them on a regular basis.
+- Within the residence halls, the RA as well as the peer mentors will work together to foster a welcoming environment for students as well as engage with them on a regular basis.

 - The RA and/or the peer mentor will notify students of events and encourage participation and attendance.